kyoheiu/feu/README.md

 ## Binary list

-feu reads $PATH and `~/.config/feu/config.json` (JSON format), and lists all binaries there.
+feu reads $PATH and `~/.config/feu/config.json`, and lists all binaries there.
 If the config file looks like this:

 ```
 {